HireDale/hiredale.github.io/resume-masterlist.md

 It has also strengthened my ability to work independently without constant supervision, while also still understanding the importance of continuous collaboration to ensure accurate and up-to-date documentation.

+## ADDITIONAL INFO

+**For RIA Advisory's Senior Consultant role:**

+They had existing lessons for these applications.
+In-house for their bootcampers/new employees.
+But the recordings were messy; the speaker couldn't speak fluent English and was audibly nervous.
+There were also tons of pauses due to the classroom setting.

+So I manually transcribed what the instructor was saying (the sharepoint auto-transcription was nearly useless), then fixed the grammar, ensured the lectures were correct, then rearranged the topics to have a better flow.
+The script I made for these topics would then be fed to an AI voice thing which would be the instructor for the next batch of bootcampers.

+**For RIA Advisory and Optum's stints:**

+For Oracle applications: Revenue Management and Billing (RMB), Customer Cloud Service application or CCS, and Customer to Meter or C2M.
+CCS and C2M are essentially the same, with CCS being cloud-based and C2M being local.

+For Optum's healthcare apps, I was in charge of documentation for the Central Services division of their applications.
+This includes Converge Rx (CRX, my main application), Storage Based Mail Order (SBMO), PDX-MS, Clinical Interview (which I created its help files from scratch), POM API (Patient Opportunity Management), this one had the API documentation that I technically did, but my head writer did most of the heavy lifting.
+EOPN (EPS Outgoing Patient Notification Record), ePharmacy.

+I also did other stuff for Optum (I included here the tech writing stuff as well):

+- Created new help file entries and updated existing ones for each application with Adobe RoboHelp
+- Published release notes for version updates at the end of every sprint with Adobe FrameMaker and MS Word
+- Created documentation and tutorial clips with Adobe Captivate:
+  + Step-by-step guides on how to use basic application features
+  + In-app demos on how to complete common tasks
+- Collaborated with the design, QA, and development team members to create accurate and up-to-date documentation that covers each application’s most recent changes
+- Graphic design and image creation with Photoshop and Illustrator:
+  + Created visuals for reports and PowerPoint presentations
+  + Edited and updated logos, images, and favicons

 # LEGACY RESUMES
 ---